rashee1997/ai-wallgen/README.md

 A terminal-based tool for generating wallpapers using Google's Imagen 3 model via the Gemini API.
 Create desktop wallpapers with customizable prompts and settings.

+## Recent Changes

+- Major refactor to modularize the codebase into multiple packages and modules for better maintainability and extensibility.
+- Added AI-powered preset and style generation features.
+- Enhanced CLI with new options and improved user experience.
+- See [CHANGELOG.md](CHANGELOG.md) for detailed version history and updates.

 > **Note**: The codebase has been recently modularized.
 The main entry point is now `run_wallgen.py`.

 > **⚠️ UNDER DEVELOPMENT**: This project is currently under active development.
 Features may change, and some functionality might be incomplete or experimental.